Valmir Berisha

 Valmir Berisha (born 6 June 1996) is a Swedish professional footballer who plays as a forward for Malisheva in Kosovo.

 Club career

 Roma

 Having played for Halmstads BK as a youth, Berisha signed a 2.5-year contract with Roma in January 2014.

 Loan to Panathinaikos

 He joined Panathinaikos on loan during the 2014–15 season.
-He made his Superleague debut on 3 May 2015 against PAE Kerkyra replacing Nikos Karelis after 80 minutes in a 1–1 draw.
+He made his Super League debut on 3 May 2015 against PAE Kerkyra replacing Nikos Karelis after 80 minutes in a 1–1 draw.

 Cambuur

 In July 2015, he again left Roma temporarily, moving to Dutch club SC Cambuur on loan for the 2015–16 with the option of a further season.

 Aalesund

 After Cambuur, he moved to Aalesunds FK in 2017, but was loaned out to Fjölnir in 2018, where he stayed until his loan ended in January 2019.

 Velež Mostar

 On 19 February 2019, Berisha signed for First League FBiH club FK Velež Mostar on a 1-year contract with the possibility of an extension for one more year.
 He made his debut for Velež on 16 March 2019, in a 2–0 home league win against NK Jedinstvo Bihać.

 He scored his first goal for Velež on 27 April 2019, in a 4–0 home league win against FK Rudar Kakanj.
 On 25 May 2019, Berisha won the First League of FBiH with Velež after the club beat NK Bosna Visoko 0–2 away and got promoted to the Premier League of Bosnia and Herzegovina.
 He scored his first Premier League goal for Velež on 20 July 2019, in a 1–3 home loss against FK Mladost Doboj Kakanj.
 Berisha left Velež in January 2020.